A client once said that our landing page copy was too short to possibly rank.

 Long-form content.
 10X content.
 Skyscraper content.
 It goes by many names.

 This post by serpIQ went viral and it changed the industry.
 That site is now defunct, but it can be seen here.

-I'll show you why.
 That client of ours: I searched the target keyword for this landing page.
 We were chasing an aggressive (but attainable) ranking.
-I popped open the top 25 results into 25 tabs.
+I popped open the top 25 search results into 25 tabs.
 I pasted their copy into Google Docs to get their word counts and averaged them in a spreadsheet.

-238 words per page was the average.
+238 words per page.
 Mostly homepages.
 The #1 ranking looked similar to google.com with under 50 words.
 The dedicated landing pages weren't much longer.
 This occurred in the M&A space, which has no shortage of organic marketing budget.

 This is what makes SEO so hard: too many bad sources of information.